Spirits of Friendship

 Richard was involved in many local, provincial, federal and national boards and committees.
 She was a Senator for the NAFC, President of the Aboriginal Council of Winnipeg, President of the Indigenous Women’s Collective, Executive Director of the Indian & Metis Friendship Centre and Executive Director of the Manitoba Association of Native Languages.
 Her greatest accomplishments and joy came from her granddaughter Ashley, son Gerry, family and dear friends who were often put to work to help her help others.
 There was no act of kindness too small or too big for Richard to tackle and no limit to what she would do for her community.
 Her kindness, compassion, and dedication are greatly missed.

-Chartrand dedicated his life and career to bettering the lives of his people, he did a lot of this through his work at the Swan River Friendship Centre for 30 years (29 of those spent as Executive Director).
-While representing his regional interests through both the Manitoba Metis Federation and Friendship Centre Movement, Chartrand was a statesman at the provincial and national levels.
-Always quick with a joke, a smile or a story, Chartrand was an everyday hero, committed to treating everyone he met with respect.
+While representing his regional interests through both the MMF and Friendship Centre Movement, Elbert was a statesman at the provincial and national levels as well.
+Always quick with a joke, a smile or a story, he was an everyday hero, committed to treating everyone he met with respect.
+His watchful eye gave him great wisdom and insight into the lives of his people and he dutifully cared for them through his career, volunteer work and personal life.

 Wilton was a highly esteemed supporter of the Friendship Centre movement locally, provincially and nationally.
 She was Executive Director of the Grande Prairie Friendship Centre and passionate about supporting and bettering the Indigenous community.
 Wilton always had a smile on her face and had an innate willingness to listen.
 She was a very special lady that is greatly missed.